MOrowo/MOrowo/README.md

 ### MOrowo - ATHIPAT BOONCHAMNAN

+Hello, it's me.
+My name is "Morning."
+I know it's a weird name, but it is what it is.
+I see computer programming as a future profession.
+I don't really have that many project ideas at the moment, so I might stick to what I think is cool as of now.

 ## FACTS ABOUT ME ✨
-- Hello, it's me.
-People called me "Morning".
-- I'm a high school student, which working on many project mostly based on Java and Javascript
+- I'm a sophomore
+- Learning computer science and related fields
-- I don't watch anime.
+- I don't watch anime

 ## Fun fact ⚡
 I'm 15 years old, the longest I've ever been